longhorn/website/content/docs/1.4.0/deploy/important-notes/index.md

 ### Add StorageClass Parameter `mkfsParams` and [`Custom mkfs.ext4 parameters`](../../references/settings/#custom-mkfsext4-parameters) Setting Deprecated

 The [`Custom mkfs.ext4 parameters`](../../references/settings/#custom-mkfsext4-parameters) will be deprecated and replaced by a new parameter `mkfsParams` as a per-StorageClass mkfs option (e.g., `-I 256 -b 4096 -O ^metadata_csum,^64bit`).

+### Longhorn Supports Fast Replica Rebuilding, and It Is Enabled by Default

+Fast replica rebuilding is supported by Longhorn, and is enabled by default.
+The feature relies on the change timestamps and checksums of snapshot disk files, so `snapshot-data-integrity` is also set to `fast-check`.
+The file checksums for snapshot disks will be calculated periodically, with a default check period of 7 days.
+For more information, please refer to [Fast Replica Rebuild](../../advanced-resources/fast-replica-rebuild/index.html) and [Snapshot Data Integrity Check](../../advanced-resources/snapshot-data-integrity-check/index.html).